 There are a variety of ways to use the term ‘intuitionistic’.
-We list them here from the most specific to the most general, and contrast (where appropriate) with the term ‘constructive’:
+We list them here, roughly from the most specific to the most general, and contrast (where appropriate) with the term ‘constructive’:

-Intuitionism is an early-20th-century philosophy of mathematics developed by Brouwer, according to which mathematics is a free creation of a mind, and valid results are about what that mind creates (rather than about an external reality, as in platonism?, or about nothing, as in formalism?).
-From this starting point, Brouwer developed a very controversial style of mathematics and even logic, which he saw as derived from mathematics (rather than conversely, as in logicism?).
+Intuitionism is an early-20th-century philosophy of mathematics developed by Brouwer, according to which mathematics is a free creation of a mind, and valid results are about what that mind creates (rather than about an external reality, as in platonism, or about nothing, as in formalism?).
+From this very controversial starting point, Brouwer developed a style of mathematics and even logic, which he saw as derived from mathematics (rather than conversely, as in logicism?).
 Intuitionism is one particular philosophy of constructivism.

-Intuitionistic logic is the logic that Brouwer's mathematics uses, which lacks the principle of excluded middle.
-However, there are many other styles of mathematics that also use intuitionistic logic; these are known more generally as constructive mathematics.
+Intuitionistic logic is the logic that intuitionistic mathematics, set theory, and type theory use, which lacks the principle of excluded middle; other forms of constructive mathematics also use intuitionistic logic, which is also known as constructive logic.

 Brouwer never accepted a complete axiomatisation of intuitionistic mathematics.
 However, we can identify several principles, which may not (even historically) be complete.

 Although it's not enough to derive all of the above, much of the essence of intuitionistic mathematics, or at least intuitionistic analysis, can be summarized in the theorem that every (set-theoretic) function from the unit interval to the real line is uniformly continuous.

 In intuitionistic mathematics, already set theory behaves a lot like topology, a point stressed by Frank Waaldijk (web).
 He uses the Kleene-Vesley? system.
 Fourman’s Continuous truth makes this remark precise using topos theory.

 The roots of Brouwer’s intuitionism are apparently in his PhD thesis

 Then an axiomatization of intuitionistic mathematics is given in